manish26m/Neural-Nexus-Team-Projects/README.md

 ## Python Pages

 ### [project.py](project.py)
-The main script for running the application.
+The login page through which mainpage is attached

 ### [main.py](main.py)
-Contains the main application logic and functions.
+Contains the main page or dashboard.

 ## Steps to Access the Application